IbcFan/PolyERC20/README.md

 This guide provides a detailed, step-by-step process to deploy an xERC20 token using this repository.
 We will first demonstrate how to deploy the xERC20 token alone, and then we’ll cover the scenario in which you want to deploy both the xERC20 token and the lockbox.

-## Deploying xERC20 Without the Lockbox using Universal Channel Bridge
+## Deploying xERC20 Without the Lockbox

 > [!IMPORTANT]
 > Verifying contracts deployed with --via-ir is not working correctly with Foundry.